Parallel Test-Time Scaling for Latent Reasoning Models: Method

 A key challenge in extending parallel TTS to latent reasoning lies in aggregation.
 Unlike token-based TTS, where log-likelihoods provide a natural scoring mechanism, latent trajectories are continuous vectors without explicit scores.
 This prevents direct application of best-of-$N$ or beam search.
 While process reward models (PRMs) \cite{zhang_openprm_2024,math-shepherd} could be a natural choice for evaluating intermediate reasoning steps, latent thoughts are abstract vectors without linguistic form and cannot be interpreted or scored by existing PRMs.
 To this end, we propose the \textbf{Latent Reward Model (LatentRM)}, a dedicated reward model for latent thoughts that enables effective aggregation strategies.

 \paragraph{Architecture.} We extend the latent reasoning backbone with an additional scoring head that maps hidden states to a scalar.
-This scoring head, LatentRM $g_{\bm{\phi}}$, takes in the input prompt $x$ and the generated latent trajectory up to step $t$, and outputs a score:
+LatentRM $g_{\bm{\phi}}$ takes in the input prompt $x$ and the generated latent trajectory up to step $t$ and outputs a score:

 which estimates the promise of continuing from the current thought $\bm{h}_t$.

 \paragraph{Inference.} During inference, LatentRM evaluates each candidate trajectory by computing the sum of logits $\sum_{t} r_{t}$ over the generated sequence, serving as a proxy for the relative quality of thought $\bm{h}_{1:t}$.
 This logit-summing strategy is justified in Appendix~\ref{sec:appendix-scoring}, which shows that cumulative logits can solely determine trajectory ranking.